 I want to thank Kelly for the countless hours he has dedicated to the members of Wasco Electric.
 His wisdom and leadership in the boardroom have truly made a difference in the cooperative.

-Power Rate Increase
+Rate Increase Effective November 2015

-The increase in wholesale rates stems from higher costs to operate and maintain the aging hydro system, higher long-term fish and wildlife costs, upgrades to an aging transmission system and reduced revenues from surplus power sales due to lower market prices for energy.
+The increase in wholesale rates stems from higher costs to operate and maintain the aging hydro system, higher long-term fish and wildlife costs, upgrades to an aging transmission system and the reduced revenues from surplus power sales due to lower market prices for energy.